New Zealand Part One: A Pacific Welcome (March 2018)

-After a 13-hour flight from San Francisco, we were happy to get some much-needed sleep—so tired we even missed two of the three meals and the free wine and beer!
-We landed in Auckland at 9 a.m. on a Monday, having crossed the international date line.
-Clay, a friend from Teakdecking, picked us up and, in a perfect start to our trip, offered to stop at Killarney Park for our first New Zealand birds.
-In just 15 minutes, we picked up six life birds, including Eurasian Coot, Black-billed Gull, Red-billed Gull, Kelp Gull, Eurasian Blackbird, and Song Thrush.
+Clay, a friend from Teakdecking, provided the perfect arrival service: a detour to Killarney Park.
+In just 15 minutes, we hit the ground running with six life birds, including the Eurasian Coot, Black-billed Gull, Red-billed Gull, Kelp Gull, Eurasian Blackbird, and Song Thrush.
 Although the Black Swans weren’t new to us, they were stunning nonetheless.

 From Sandbars to Seabirds